StofNet: Super-resolution Time of Flight Network: Method

 \textbf{Training.} Each model is trained using an AdamW optimizer with batch size 4, weight decay of $1\mathrm{e}{-8}$ and a start learning rate of $5\mathrm{e}{-4}$ using cosine annealing as a scheduler.
 The regularization scales are set to $\lambda_0=(\max(\mathbf{g}_{\sigma}\circledast\mathbf{y})/20)^{-1}$ and $\lambda_1=1\mathrm{e}{-2}$.
 We train a network for a maximum of 80 epochs with early stopping using a delta of $1\mathrm{e}{-6}$ and a patience of 5.
 For better generalization, we prevent \mbox{over-fitting} through augmentation of the input signals.
 This involves an amplitude normalization such that \mbox{$\mathbf{X}\in\left[-1,1\right]^{N\times C}$} and the addition of noise for the training frames with a signal-to-noise ratio of $30~\text{dB}$.
 For learning single echo detection, we apply a randomized positional frame cropping to $\sfrac{3}{4}\,N$ samples in the temporal domain with subsequent padding for consistent frame length $N$ as required by baseline models~\cite{kuleshov2017audio,ravanelli2018speaker}.

 \textbf{Inference.} After training, a single target localization is accomplished via ${\operatorname{arg\,max}} \{f(\mathbf{X})\}$.
 For multiple localizations, we employ thresholding in conjunction with non-maximum suppression.
-The ideal threshold largely depends on the network and dataset and is determined using \mbox{G-means} analysis of the ROC curve.
+The ideal threshold depends on the network and dataset and is determined by Receiver Operating Characteristic (ROC) curve analysis using the \mbox{geometric-mean}~\cite{kubat1997addressing}.